arunmdavid/blog/_posts/2015-02-07-full-time-into-doparttime.markdown

 With the prototype and a business plan PPT, we went to the prelims in Coimbatore and presented it.
 After a week of the prelims, we got a mail that we had been selected for PitchFest finals.
 After developing the prototype further more, making a mobile app and improving the pitch desk PPT with a sleepless night the day before, We went for the finals to present to the investors.

-We had talked with around 8 inverstors, and nobody, wanted to see the pitch PPT or the prototype.
+We had talked with around 8 investors, and nobody, wanted to see the pitch PPT or the prototype.
 They just wanted us to talk the idea and explain how we were going to execute it and answer their questions.

 > " Investors less care about the idea or the product, but the strength of the team to execute the business is very important for them. "